 If these methods eventually reach their respective timeout/wait periods, they all will throw the same Exceptions. as without reconnect.
 If a reconnect succeeds while these methods are blocked/called, these methods will continue returning messages, but with a potentially lowered quality-of-service and with generally similar semantics of receiving messages (like Redelivered messages), as after a recover.
 The application is notified of this possibility by a Connection ExceptionListener callback with LostServerException.
-In addition, for non-AUTO\ACK acknowledge modes, the first acknowledge call after a refresh will throw a LostServerException to notify the application of this possibility.
+In addition, for non-AUTO_ACK acknowledge modes, the first acknowledge call after a refresh will throw a LostServerException to notify the application of this possibility.

 14.1.2.3.2 Asynchronous Consumers In the context of a reconnect, the behavior for asynchronous consumers will be governed by the setting on the Total Reconnect Period property.
-The JMS Consumer's registered message listener's onMessage() will continue to be invoked if the reconnect framework is able to successfully re-establish a connection within the Total Reconnect Period setting after a connection failure.
-If the user explicitly calls a close() on the JMS Consumer), then the reconnect framework will not invoke any further onMessages for that Consumer.
-The onMessage() should expect post-recover behavior (like Redelivered messages) if the Connection Exception.
+The JMS Consumer's registered message listener's onMessage () will continue to be invoked if the reconnect framework is able to successfully re-establish a connection within the Total Reconnect Period setting after a connection failure.
+If the user explicitly calls a close() on the JMS Connection (or on the JMS Session corresponding to the asynchronous Consumer), then the reconnect framework will not invoke any further onMessages for that Consumer.
+The onMessage() should expect post-recover behavior (like Redelivered messages) if the Connection ExceptionListener's on Exception is invoked with a LostServerException.